 A tendon is made up of one or more strands encased in a sheathing.
-Figure 5.2-1 shows a single strand with a plastic wrapping (monostrand).
-The alternative, multi-strands in a single duct, is shown in Fig.
+Figure 5.2-1 shows a single strand with a plastic wrapping (monostrand)1.
+The alternative, multi-strands in a single duct, is shown in Fig. 5.2-2(b).
+Three values should be specified for the cross-section of each tendon.
+These are (Fig. 5.2-3):

-&lt;sup>1 Mono-strand refers to tendons in which strands are pulled one at a time.
+1 Mono-strand refers to tendons in which strands are pulled one at a time.
 In multi-strand tendons the strands within a duct are all pulled at the same time.